ctextdev/ctextcore/README.md

 #### Output formats

-The ctextcore package offers three different output formats (JSON, Delimited, Array), the default output format is JSON and can be changed by providing the output_format argument in the process_text method.
+The ctextcore package offers three different output formats (JSON, Delimited, List), the default output format is JSON and can be changed by providing the output_format argument in the process_text method.
 An extra argument, delimiter, can be used together with the delimited output format to change the delimiter used in the output.
 The default delimiter is _.

 ```Python